Odjit/KinPonds/README.md

 - `.pond`
   - Converts the nearest pool into a fishing pond.
 Must be standing near a decorative pool.
   - May require items if pond creation cost is configured by admin.
+- `.pond info`
+  - Shows the current pond settings including respawn time, drop table, and territory limit.

 ### Admin Commands
-- `.pond info`
-  - Shows the current pond settings including respawn time, drop table, and item cost.
 - `.pond respawn (minTime) (maxTime)`
   - Sets the minimum and maximum time between fish respawns in seconds.
 - `.pond cost (item) (amount)`